elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 In this guide we will learn how to work with relations between tables.
 We will do so, building a small real-life database structure with several related tables, modelling taxonomic information, and a plant collection.

 Speaking in SQL terms, we have a relation wherever a field in a table is marked as a `Foreign Key`, so that it `References` a `Primary Key` in an other table.
 We have a self-relation where the target table coincides with the origin table.
+We will explore both.
+When more objects in one table may be linked with more objects in the target table, we speak of a many-to-many, and we need an intermediate table, we will learn this too.

 Ecto has several macros letting us define SQL relations, and navigate them, mostly allowing us to focus on meaning rather than the technical details.
 We will introduce them as we go, here we merely mention them,